 Career Counselling: Finding your Path

 Feeling stressed and overwhelmed because you can’t decide what your next step will be?
-You’re not alone: as many as one in two CEGEP students are undecided about their career choice.
+You’re not alone.
 Join a group to know more about yourself and to help you prepare to make a career choice.
 Participate in activities with other students and share your experiences in a respectful, trusting environment.

 Interested?
 Contact the Guidance Counsellor to be informed when a group will be starting up.